sonniebailey/sonniebailey.github.io/about-content.md

 Some engagements are more high-level.
 They are more about looking at your situation holistically, getting an external perspective of where you are and where you're going, and having someone ask you things you might have not have considered.

 To be truly candid, I don't consider Fairhaven Wealth's core value proposition to relate to specific financial advice.
 The service is about taking a bigger picture perspective, understanding how you define "wealth", and only at that point do we consider whether and how financial products might fit into your situation.
 Fundamentally, it's about aligning your decisions – financial and otherwise – with your values and priorities.

-### How clients have benefited from working with Fairhaven Wealth

-You can read directly from client on the testimonials page of this site [here](www.fairhavenwealth.co.nz/testimonials).

-Below are my own words of how I've helped clients with past engagements:

-* Many clients have realised that they're invested far too conservatively than necessary, and haven't fully appreciated the offsetting risk they are taking with this – of ending up with significantly less money over the long run, which might not impact them, so much as their loved ones and the causes they care about.

-* Several clients have been entertaining investments (financial or otherwise) that were far riskier than they appreciated, after I pointed out various aspects of the investments, and also noted that they weren't aligned with their goals and priorities in life.
-There have been instances where clients have avoided significant losses and hassle as a result of this.

-* Many clients have gained a much higher degree of comfort and confidence about their financial situation, and gained a more full appreciation that financially, *they will be just fine*.
-Many of my clients understand this already at an intellectual level, but that's different from understanding at a deeper, more profound level.
-It means they can worry less about the money part of their lives and focus on enjoying other aspects of their journey through life.

-* Many clients with their own businesses have gained a greater sense of urgency in relation to succession arrangements for their businesses – often stemming from a recognition that the business is, or could be, a valuable asset, and also that the risk associated with them being a key person is potentially the biggest financial risk to which they're exposed.

-* Several clients have realised they can entertain a "sabbatical" from their current professional life, an early retirement, or a complete change in what they are currently doing, to something that is more personally rewarding, that might provide more valuable to the world, or that might be more financial beneficial over the longer run.

-* There are been many clients who, after going through their situation, and reflecting deeply on their values and what they don't want to happen, realise that they need to reframe the way they think of their physical health towards *investing* in it.

-* Similarly, some clients decide to spend more money on family holidays and special events, once they reflect on what "wealth" means to them, from a broader perspective.

-* Some clients have more thoughtfully reflected on their plans for the next generation.
-Some have decided to "give with a warm hand rather than a cold hand" (ie, be more generous during their lifetimes).
-Others have realised that they have to be more careful about how they assist family members.
-It has prompted some to think more deeply about how to prepare their loved ones to be greater stewards of their eventual inheritance.
-Some have thought about different ways to assist their loved ones – for example, by more actively assisting with education costs for grandchildren, or even assisting with insurance premiums (since for many clients and trustees, the insurable risks of their loved ones can often become their own risks, and the risks of other loved ones/beneficiaries).

-* Some clients have thought more concretely about the strategy for giving to causes they care about, including aligning their giving with the true values and beliefs, and also focusing more on effectiveness.

-* Some clients start to appreciate the value and importance of insurance.
-Others realise that they have more insurance than necessary, and that some or many of their insurances are less about managing risk and more about upside benefits.

-#### When aren't Fairhaven Wealth's services suitable?

-Fairhaven Wealth's services aren't suitable for most people.
-For one thing, the price of Fairhaven Wealth's services are too high to justify for most households.

-Nor is Fairhaven Wealth not suitable if:

-* you want someone who will touch your money and implement their recommendations on your behalf;

-* you're wanting someone to prepare a detailed financial plan for you;

-* you're not engaged with your finances and want to outsource your financial life to a third party;

-* you're having issues dealing with debt and making ends meet;

-* you want to work with an adviser who wears expensive suits and/or has their business name on the side of a CBD building;

-* you think it's possible to "beat the market"/"time the market" and want someone who thinks they can do this for you;

-* you want someone who will talk with certainty about what the future holds; or

-* you want someone who uses technical terminology (aka "jargon") at any opportunity.

-Fairhaven Wealth doesn't provide budgeting services, mortgage broking services, insurance product advice, legal advice, or accounting and tax advice.

 ### What do we cover in our conversations?
 What sorts of questions do you ask?